tlids/tlids.github.io/_posts/2014-3-3-Hello-World.md

 ## Visualize and Present Findings

 Our data showed that compared to April and May, June had 4000 more ridership on average.
-Days in the middle of the week, especially Wednesday, generate a higher traffic.
+Days in the middle of the week, especially Wednesday, generate higher traffic.
 This is pretty intuitive since people are more likely to take day off from work toward the beginning or ending of Monday - Friday.
 Weekend’s subway riderships are a lot lower, indicating that people are not utilizing public transportation as much on weekends.

 ![an image alt text]({{ site.baseurl }}/images/month boxplot.png "an image title")